rishavanand/30-Days-of-DS/tree/README.md

 		end if
 	end while

-end Enqueue
+end Insert
 ```

 ### Search
 ```
 Search(root, key)
-	Pre: root is the root of the tree key is the element to be inserted
+	Pre: root is the top most node of the tree key is the value to be searched
 	Post: searched node, if found; ø otherwise

 	enqueue(root)